Mohammad El Hayek

-Mohammad Hussein El Hayek (محمد حسين الحايك; born 19 February 2000) is a Lebanese footballer who plays as a full-back for club Safa and the Lebanon national team.
+Mohammad Hussein El Hayek (محمد حسين الحايك; born 19 February 2000) is a Lebanese professional footballer who plays as a left-back for club Nejmeh and the Lebanon national team.

 Club career

-On 8 August 2019, Ahed sent El Hayek on a one-year loan to Safa ahead of the 2019–20 Lebanese Premier League season.
+El Hayek played for Ahed at the youth level.
+On 8 August 2019, Ahed loaned El Hayek to Safa for one season ahead of the 2019–20 Lebanese Premier League season.

-He was reportedly sent on a one-year loan to Tadamon Sour for the 2022–23 season.
-However, it was later discovered that El Hayek's contract with Tadamon was not a loan, as the Lebanese Football Association did not allow clubs to send more than three players on loan at the same time.
-Instead, the player became a free agent during the 2022 summer transfer window and signed for Tadamon on a one-year contract, with the condition that he would return to Ahed in summer 2023.
+He was reportedly sent on loan to Tadamon Sour for the 2022–23 season.
+However, the transfer was not registered as a loan because the Lebanese Football Association did not allow clubs to have more than three players on loan at the same time.
+Instead, El Hayek became a free agent during the 2022 summer transfer window and signed a one-year contract with Tadamon, with an agreement that he would return to Ahed in summer 2023.

 In July 2023, El Hayek reportedly refused to sign for Ahed.
-He eventually signed for Bourj on 18 July.

-Following the end of his contract at Bourj, Hayek signed a three-year deal with Safa.
+He subsequently signed for Bourj on 18 July.
+Following the expiration of his contract with Bourj, El Hayek signed a three-year contract with Safa.

+On 10 January 2026, El Hayek transferred from Safa to Nejmeh on a three-and-a-half-year contract, reportedly for a fee of $150,000.
+He was immediately loaned to Newroz of the Iraq Stars League for the remainder of the 2025–26 season.
+He returned to Nejmeh in August 2026 following the conclusion of his loan.

 International career

-El Hayek represented Lebanon at under-23 level, playing at the 2023 WAFF Championship.
-He made his international senior debut on 30 December 2022, in a 1–0 friendly defeat to the United Arab Emirates.
+El Hayek represented Lebanon at under-23 level, playing at the 2021 WAFF U-23 Championship.
+He made his senior debut on 30 December 2022, in a 1–0 friendly defeat to the United Arab Emirates.